About Our Residency Programme

 Projects can be fiction, drama, creative writing or in non-fiction.
 Applicants must be born in New Zealand, hold New Zealand citizenship or be permanent residents.
 Writers who live in Auckland are welcome to apply but would still be required to stay at the centre for most of their residency if awarded one.
 Writers who are employed by universities are not eligible to apply for a project that is part of their academic work.

-Over fifty New Zealand authors have held residencies at the centre since 2005 and our first international residency took place in 2013.
+Over seventy New Zealand authors have held residencies at the centre since 2005 and our first international residency took place in 2013.

 The centre has a second room available to visiting writers on a paying basis.